 Hard work often went with hard drinking.
 Drink became such a problem in the area, that a stretcher to carry drunks away was permanently stored in Addington Square, in a small windowed shed.
 Drunkards were strapped to the stretcher (complete with a rain hood – community policing at its most compassionate…) for a lift to the local police station.

 But it’s perhaps the clearance of a patch of urban London that best highlights just how massively popular the simple public house once was.
-Now almost a nationally endangered species, there were, at one time or another, between 13 and 30 pubs in or around what became Burgess Park.
+Now almost a nationally endangered species, there were, at one time or another, around 34 pubs in or around what became Burgess Park.
 Think about that – in the 1880s you’d have been able to see at least 3 from this, or almost any other, spot.
 Albany Road alone once had 11 drinking establishments, albeit some were very basic beer-shops, offering little more than shelter, a seat, and ale.

 For those looking for less boozy refreshment, the area was also home to many mineral water, ginger beer, and lemonade factories.
 Most famous of them all was R Whites, purveyors also of such forgotten exotic drinks as double soda water, cordials and fruit syrups, and ginger toddy.